Conversion Tracking in WordPress

 - Affiliate marketing.
 Whenever someone buys a product through your links, that’s another conversion on your tally.

-- Selling services.
+- Offering services.
 Some people sell one-off services, whereas others do subscriptions.
-In any case, each purchase is a win for you.
+In any case, each purchase is a win for the business.

 - Advertising.
 If you’re running Cost Per Click (CPC) ads on your site, each click becomes a conversion.